wp-plugins/farticles/readme.txt

 **Important**

-After installing, visit your general options page to set where you would like to fart.
+After installing, you will need to visit your general options page to set where you would like to fart.

 *   Frontend Farts
 *   Backend Farts
 *   Login Farts

 > Use with care as websites playing any kind of audio without a warning or permission from the user are generally obnoxious and annoying.